-In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
-This Statement establishes criteria for identifying and disclosing fiduciary activities of state and local governments.
-The focus of the criteria is on whether a government is controlling the assets of the fiduciary activity and the beneficiaries with whom a fiduciary relationship exists.
-An activity meeting the criteria should be reported in a fiduciary fund in the basic financial statements of the government.
-Four fiduciary funds should be reported under this statement: Pension and other employee benefit trust funds, investment trust funds, private-purpose trust funds, and custodial funds.
-This Statement is effective for periods beginning after December 15, 2018.
+New Pronouncements: In January 2017, the GASB issued Statement No. 84, Fiduciary Activities.
+This Statement establishes criteria for identifying fiduciary activities of all state and local governments.
+This Statement describes four fiduciary funds that should be reported, if applicable: (1) pension (and other employee benefit) trust funds, (2) investment trust funds, (3) private-purpose trust funds, and (4) custodial funds.
+Custodial funds generally should report fiduciary activities that are not held in a trust or equivalent arrangement that meets specific criteria.
+The requirements of this Statement are effective for reporting periods beginning after December 15, 2018.